coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iii-operation/verifying-stake-pool-operation.md

 With your stake pool ID, now you can find your data on block explorers such as [https://pooltool.io/](https://pooltool.io)

 {% hint style="success" %}
 Congratulations!
 Your stake pool is included in the Cardano network and ready to produce blocks.
+{% endhint %}

+Currently, Input Output recommends the following stake pool configuration:

+- At least two relay nodes that are registered on the blockchain
+- One relay node that is NOT registered on the blockchain

 When you finish testing that your stake pool successfully produces blocks, consider [future-proofing](../part-i-installation/prerequisites.md#futureproof) your stake pool.
-{% endhint %}